Michał Łasko: Personal life

 Michał Łasko was born in Wrocław, Poland, but raised in Italy.
 His father, Lech Łasko, is a former Polish volleyball player - 1976 Olympic Champion.
 He plays for the Italian national team, because he was raised in Italy and he has never received an offer to play for Poland.
 He speaks the Polish language very well.
 On 17 June 2013 he married Milena Stacchiotti, an Italian volleyball player.
 On 8 October 2014 his wife gave birth to their first child, a daughter named Nicole.
 On 30 August 2016 their second daughter Asia was born.

 Career

-Clubs
+Club

 Michał lived in Italy since his childhood and started playing for Sisley Treviso's youth team.
 He debuted in Serie A1 in 2001 with Treviso, after moving to Verona, where he remained for four years, playing in A1 and A2.
 After a year at Vibo Valentia, he was signed by BreBanca Lannutti Cuneo in 2006.
 In 2008, together with Simone Parodi, he moved to Blu Volley Verona. Łasko is currently playing for Jastrzębski Węgiel in the Polish volleyball league, PlusLiga.
 On 19 June 2015 he announced that he had moved to Chinese team Sichuan Chengdu, together with Zbigniew Bartman - one of his teammates from previous club.